leekayden/kaydencms-v3/wp-content/plugins/akismet/readme.txt

 * Improved compatibility with Formidable Forms
 * Fixed a bug that could cause issues when multiple contact forms appear on one page.
-* Updated delete_comment and deleted_comment actions to pass two arguments to match WordPress core since 4.9.0.
+* Updated delete_comment and deleted_comment actions to pass two arguments to match kaydenCMS core since 4.9.0.
 * Added a filter that allows comment types to be excluded when counting users' approved comments.

 = 4.2.1 =